Lutajuća Srca: History

-1970 – mid-1980s
+1970–mid-1980s

-The band's history begins in 1970, when Milan Marković, a student of the Niš Faculty of Arts, and Miorljub Jovanović, a student of the Niš Faculty of Occupational Safety, spent summer in Šušanj as scouts, performing popular songs on acoustic guitars by the campfire.
+The band's history begins in 1970, when Milan Marković, a student of the Niš Faculty of Arts, and Miorljub Jovanović, a student of the Niš Faculty of Occupational Safety, spent their summer in Šušanj as scouts, performing popular songs on acoustic guitars by the campfire.
 When their company was invited to visit scouts in the nearby Bečići, they met Spomenka Đokić, also from Niš.
 Upon their return to Niš, the three formed Lutajuća Srca.
-The band's first lineup featured Spomenka Đokić (vocals), Milan Marković (guitar, piano, cello), Miroljub Jovanović (guitar, backing vocals), Vladimir Stojanović (guitar), Žarko Aćimović (bass guitar) and Ljubomir Ignjatović (drums).
-The members decided to name the group after the first two songs they composed, "Putnik" ("Traveller") and "Srce" ("Heart") – "Putujuća Srca" (Travelling Hearts).
-However, Aćimović's girlfriend-at-the-time suggested the name Lutajuća Srca (Wandering Hearts), which the members chose over Putujuća Srca.
+The band's first lineup featured Spomenka Đokić (vocals), Milan Marković (guitar, piano, cello, backing vocals), Miroljub Jovanović (guitar, backing vocals), Vladimir Stojanović (guitar), Žarko Aćimović (bass guitar) and Ljubomir Ignjatović (drums).
+The members decided to name the group after the first two songs they composed, "Putnik" ("Traveller") and "Srce" ("Heart") – "Putujuća Srca" (The Travelling Hearts).
+However, Aćimović's girlfriend-at-the-time suggested the name Lutajuća Srca (The Wandering Hearts), which the members chose over Putujuća Srca.
 Initially, the band performed their own songs, as well as covers of songs by The Who, Free, Creedence Clearwater Revival and other foreign bands.
 Several months after the formation, Aćimović was replaced by Vladan Stanojević.

-The band made their first recordings, of the songs "Putnik" and "Srce", on a reel-to-reel audio tape recorder and gave them to the members for the Niš League of Socialist Youth, who broadcast in on the walkway by the Nišava river, a popular gathering place for the Niš youth.
-The recordings were soon broadcast on Radio Niš, and, after a number of calls from the listeners, the station decided to offer the band time in the studio to make professional recordings.
-The band's songs, written by Jovanović and Marković, and Đokić's coloratura soprano brought them nationwide media attention.
+The band made their first recordings, of the songs "Putnik" and "Srce", on a reel-to-reel audio tape recorder and gave them to the local members of the League of Socialist Youth, who broadcast the songs on the walkway by the Nišava river, a popular gathering place for the Niš youth.
+The recordings were soon broadcast on Radio Niš, and, after a number of calls from the listeners, the station decided to offer the band time in studio to make professional recordings.
+The band's songs, written by Jovanović and Marković, and Đokić's coloratura soprano brought them large media attention.